-At the onset of the tragedy, many messages sent in pain, need and devastation have been, at times, mixed regarding the visitor economy.
+At the onset of the tragedy, many messages sent in pain, need, and devastation have been, at times, mixed regarding the visitor economy.
 The island is now rallying around maintaining a vibrant Maui economy.
 As Hawai‘i Gov. Josh Green stated, “… decisions we made can affect everyone across the islands.
 So what we’re saying now is travel should not be to West Maui.
 But the other parts of Maui are safe.”
-While Lāhainā remains out of bounds, properties in Kaanapali and Kapalua just to the north are helping with housing the displaced and will, at some point, be able to open their doors to hire back the residents of Maui.
+While Lāhainā remains out of bounds, properties in Napili, Kaanapali, and Kapalua just to North are helping with housing the displaced and will, at some point, be able to open their doors to hire back the residents of Maui.

 “Maui welcomes respectful, thoughtful tourism,” Vuori added.
 “While we request that you respect Lāhainā and its residents by giving them the space and resources they require, we welcome you to visit the rest of our island.
 The island is large and diverse, with many places far from the devastation our community is addressing.”